abhay-01/weather_app/README.md

 MetroWeatherApp is a real-time weather monitoring system for major metro cities in India, displaying daily temperature data on an interactive visual chart.
 The app integrates the OpenWeatherMap API to fetch weather data and provides users with options to view temperatures in both Celsius and Fahrenheit.

+You can access the live application here: [MetroWeatherApp](https://weather-zeotap.netlify.app/).

 ---

 ## Table of Contents